-An EFRB would suit individuals who are not UK domiciled or who intend to retire overseas, and therefore may not be subject to the UK pension regulations.
-A legitimate use of an EFRB may be to increase pension savings where the UK lifetime limit on an approved pension scheme has been reached or to provide a fund for non-domiciled employees of a UK company.
+- a legitimate use of an EFRB may be to increase pension savings where the UK lifetime limit on an approved pension scheme has been reached or to provide a fund for non-domiciled employees of a UK company.

 An EFRB may also have inheritance tax benefits, although we would recommend you seek the appropriate tax accounting advice before entering into any EFRB scheme.

-What are the Costs of an EFRB?
+What are the costs of an EFRB?

 EFRBs often incur large set up costs in terms of the arrangement fees and the management fees and cost to the trustees and therefore are more appropriate for larger organisations or larger investments.

-An EFRB will also not protect beneficiaries from the protection provided by the Pension Regulator and the Pension Protection Fund in terms of valuation requirements and in the event the EFRB is unable to meet the financial demands of its beneficiaries (where a regulated fund may meet up to 90% of pension requirements for a failed pension fund).
+- in the event the EFRB is unable to meet the financial demands of its beneficiaries (where a regulated fund may meet up to 90% of pension requirements for a failed pension fund).

-Additionally, and perhaps most importantly, if an EFRB is considered to comprise disguised remuneration then additional penalties and charges may be applied, particularly under the amendments to the income tax legislation brought in by the Finance Act 2011 and the Finances Acts 2017 in respect of Disguised Remuneration.
+Additionally, and perhaps most importantly, if an EFRB is considered to comprise disguised remuneration then additional penalties and charges may be applied, particularly under the amendments to the income tax legislation brought in by the Finance Act 2011 and the Finances Acts 2017 in respect of disguised remuneration.

 In recent years EFRBs have increasingly been used as a mechanism for smaller companies to pay their employees or directors as part of a tax planning measures.